the walter kohn Prize

 For outstanding contributions in the field of quantum-mechanical materials and molecular modeling

 The Walter Kohn prize for quantum-mechanical materials and molecular modeling, jointly instituted and co-funded by ICTP and the Quantum ESPRESSO Foundation is awarded biennially to a young scientist for outstanding contributions in the field of quantum-mechanical materials and molecular modeling, performed in a developing country or emerging economy, with emphasis on first-principles techniques.

 The Prize is usually awarded to one person, but may be shared equally among recipients who have contributed to the same body of work.
 The Prize consists of:

 - a cash award of €2000

 - a citation

 - an invitation to attend the award ceremony and deliver an award lecture at ICTP

-Eligible candidates should be under the age of 45 on 31 May 2016 and must be working in countries that are NOT included in the list of “High-income economies” compiled by the World Bank (see data.worldbank.org/about/country-and-lending-groups ).
+Eligible candidates should be under the age of 45 on 30 June 2018 and must be working in countries that are NOT included in the list of “High-income economies” compiled by the World Bank (see http://data.worldbank.org/about/country-and-lending-groups ).

-The first award ceremony will be held on 13 January 2017, at ICTP, Trieste, Italy, during the International Workshop on Computational Physics and Materials Science: Total Energy and Force Methods.
+The award ceremony will be held in January 2019, at ICTP, Trieste, Italy, during the International Workshop on Computational Physics and Materials Science: Total Energy and Force Methods.